 Your company has become stagnant.
 The employees are not performing as they once did, and you're worried that your customer base is beginning to shrink.
 You want to find a way to improve the overall quality of the service you provide.
 But how can you do it?

-How do you apply for ISO 9001 certification?
-You can apply for ISO 9001 certification in five easy steps, including preparation, documentation, implementation, an internal audit, and finally, certification.
+You can apply for ISO 9001 certification in five easy steps; preparation, documentation, implementation, an internal audit, and finally, certification.

 ISO 9001 certification is a great way to help support and grow your business through adhering to global quality standards.
 To learn more about the steps, what the certification process is like and how long the certification process takes continue reading.